 - build-test-and-notify

-We made changes to this file by including the Twilio orb and the following commands:
+You made changes to this file by including the Twilio orb and these commands:

 twilio/sendsms

-: This command will be used to send SMS once the build is successfultwilio/alert
+is a command used to send SMS once the build is successfultwilio/alert

-: This command will only be triggered to send SMS once an error occurs during the build
+is a command triggered to send SMS only if an error occurs during the build

 Testing for a successful build

 Commit all the code changes and push them to GitHub.
 This will automatically trigger the build on the CircleCI console.
-Once the process is completed and built successfully, you will receive the custom messages on the channel specified for your Slack workspace and also via SMS.
+Once the process is completed and built successfully, you will receive the custom messages both in the channel you chose for your Slack workspace and by SMS.

-To make the build on CircleCI fail for this project, open src/app.service.ts
+To make the build on CircleCI fail so that you can see it work, open src/app.service.ts

 @Injectable()